alvachien/acgallery/README.md

 ## Relevant API/App
-- AC ID Server: an Identity service hosted in [Azure] (http://acidserver.azurewebsites.net);
+- AC ID Server: an Identity service hosted in [Azure (will be obseleted soon) ] (http://acidserver.azurewebsites.net);
-- AC HIH API: an Web API hosted in [Azure] (http://achihapi.azurewebsites.net).
+- AC HIH API: an Web API hosted in [Azure (will be obseleted soon) ] (http://achihapi.azurewebsites.net).

 ## Credits